benwicks/DeviceNanny/README.md

 **Configuring the Raspberry Pi from First Install**

-1. Download and install the latest image of Raspbian Jessie from https://www.raspberrypi.org/downloads/raspbian/
+1. Download and install the latest image of NOOBS from [raspberrypi.org](https://www.raspberrypi.org/downloads/NOOBS/)

 2. Update settings in Raspberry Pi Configuration:
     - Open Raspberry Pi Configuration in the Menu or `sudo raspi-config`
-    - Expand Filesystem
+    - Set timezone and keyboard layout as needed
-    - Disable Underscan if necessary
+    - Disable Overscan if necessary (Under Advanced Options)
-    - Set Localization options **(especially timezone)**
     - Reboot

 3. Download and install system updates:
     - `sudo apt-get update && sudo apt-get upgrade -y`
     - `sudo reboot`